 One of the most remarkable feature of this Institution is its Library on the 3rd floor of Academic Building with the large, well ventilated and well furnished reading room.
 This Library covers an area of 12,000 sq. ft. space.
 This library is proposed and designed to serve as a Central Medical Library.

 A Medical Education Unit has already been setup in the Academic Building of this Institution.
 Workshops on Research Methodology, Biostatistics and Multi disciplinary Group Activities are some of the regular activity of the unit.
 Faculty Development Programme are also conducted by MEU.

 Apart from under-graduate courses, the post-graduate degree and diploma and diploma courses in various disciplines are run.
 The colleges partakes in BDS, MDS, and NIOH curriculum including theory and practical classes.

-A General Nursing-cum- Midwifery Course for 3 years with 50 yearly admission is another side of this institution.
+A General Nursing-cum- Midwifery Course for three and a half years with 50 yearly admission is another side of this institution.
 There is a great fush and demand of this course.
 But the accommodation is less than desirable.
 Moves are on to increase and strengthen this wing of the college.